 A Different Perspective

-While the broader market gained around 12% in the last year, AMP shareholders lost 39% (even including dividends).
-However, keep in mind that even the best stocks will sometimes underperform the market over a twelve month period.
-Unfortunately, last year's performance may indicate unresolved challenges, given that it was worse than the annualised loss of 13% over the last half decade.
-We realise that Buffett has said investors should 'buy when there is blood on the streets', but we caution that investors should first be sure they are buying a high quality businesses.
+While the broader market gained around 26% in the last year, AMP shareholders lost 15%.
+Even the share prices of good stocks drop sometimes, but we want to see improvements in the fundamental metrics of a business, before getting too interested.
+Unfortunately, last year's performance may indicate unresolved challenges, given that it was worse than the annualised loss of 15% over the last half decade.
+Generally speaking long term share price weakness can be a bad sign, though contrarian investors might want to research the stock in hope of a turnaround.
 If you want to research this stock further, the data on insider buying is an obvious place to start.
 You can click here to see who has been buying shares - and the price they paid.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on AU exchanges.